All Episodes

 Stay with us.

-But I I really have to share with you my admiration for George Clooney and uh Don Cheadle.
+You know, ladies and gentlemen, I have to express to you, I've not mentioned this before, but I really have to share with you my admiration for George Clooney and Don Cheadle.

-I think these are uh insightful people.
+I think these are insightful people.

-Uh they're on television right now talking about it.
+They're on television right now talking about it.

-I mean I don't know how you can be more productive than to go on television and talk about it.
+I don't know how you can be more productive than to go on television and talk about it.

-Don Cheadle just said, well, you know, I was in the region a year ago, and uh things haven't gotten any better.
+Don Cheadle just said, well, you know, I was in the region a year ago, and things haven't gotten any better.

 So I'm here on television telling you things haven't gotten any better, and we want things to get better over there.